goschtl/zope/z3c.authentication/trunk/src/z3c/authentication/cookie/README.txt

   >>> pau.credentialsPlugins
   (u'Z3C Cookie Credentials',)

-We also need to check if we got a own CookieClientIdManager which the liftime is set to o (zero) whichmeans it never will expire.
+We also need to check if we got a own ICookieClientIdManager which the cookieLifetime is set to 0 (zero) which means it never will expire.
+This cookie client id manager is called LifeTimeSessionClientIdManager:

-  >>> ccim = default['CookieClientIdManager']
+  >>> ccim = default['LifeTimeSessionClientIdManager']
   >>> ccim.cookieLifetime
   0